Be a part of this film and BACK this project.

 Check out one child's story in this video by Needles in the Hay.
 He has weathered the heroin storm like a superhero and his innocence is heartwarming.

-Asa's Video - A baby Born with NAS, Now 4 Years old
+Asa's Video - A baby Born with NAS in 2015, Now 10 Years old

 Still Frames from Needles in the Hay